pgherveou/squid/README.md

 project structure
 -----------------

-To work with squid a project you should organize your files as follow:
+To work with squid, your project should follow this file architecture:

 <pre>
 ./